 Completed: March 2022

-The 50 unit development on the site of the former Towerlands Primary School completed in March 2022.
-The site provides a mix of amenity bungalows, general needs houses and homes suitable for wheelchair users.
-The £8.6m project was supported by £3m of Scottish Government grant.
+Development on the site of former Towerlands Primary School provides a mix of amenity bungalows, general needs houses and homes suitable for wheelchair users.

 Number of homes: 24